SJTU-MVCLab/SeeLe/README.md

 For more technical details, please refer to our [paper](https://arxiv.org/abs/2503.05168).

 ## 📬 Contact
-If you have any questions or need further assistance, feel free to reach out to:
+If you have any questions, feel free to reach out to:

 - **Xiaotong Huang** — [hxt0512@sjtu.edu.cn](mailto:hxt0512@sjtu.edu.cn)
 - **He Zhu** — [2394241800@qq.com](mailto:2394241800@qq.com)